LGBudd/Champaign-Custom-Scenery/README.md

 - Orthophotos: USGS Orthophotos: https://earthexplorer.usgs.gov/  Color correction was done by an amateur.

 ### To Download
-**Note** that the file ChampaignSourceCode.zip is quite large in size but is NOT NEEDED for the scenery, only for further development, should that be desired.
+**Note** that the file ChampaignSourceCode.zip is quite large in size but is NOT NEEDED for the scenery, only for further development should that be desired.
+It is not not needed unless you are a developer.

 The Champaign custom scenery files are available for download at the following link https://drive.google.com/drive/folders/1z4q4tOZ4zvmcKGquuYXUBBVO6AJ_FdhA?usp=sharing.
 There you can download the following zip archives: Buildings.zip, Objects.zip, Pylons.zip, Roads.zip, Details.zip, Terrain.zip and (optionally) Orthophotos.zip.
 You may also download custom materials definitions and textures in the file Illinois-data.zip, which should help make the scenery more realistic.